shuyayamazaki/HackNIP-kappa/src/matbench/matbench_for_pkl/README.md

 # matbench_for_pkl Workflow

 This folder contains a five-stage pipeline for turning MatBench-style split pickles into MODNet models trained on ORB2 supercell features.
 Each stage is implemented as a standalone Python entry point (`1_*.py` – `5_*.py`).

-Companion SLURM launchers under `HackNIP/job_*.sh` show how the scripts are wired together on the NAIST cluster; the examples below paraphrase those launchers so you can run the same logic in any environment.
+> **Environment note:**

-> **Environment note:** set up the Python environment separately (see the project-level README).
-The commands below assume the environment already provides ASE, ORB models, MODNet, TensorFlow, PyTorch, Optuna, etc.
+> Set up the Python environment separately (see the project-level README).
+> The commands below assume the environment already provides ASE, ORB models, MODNet, TensorFlow, PyTorch, and Optuna.
+>
+> The base environment does not include them, so install the required packages manually:
+> ```bash
+> pip install modnet optuna
+> ```

 ## 0. Prepare inputs
 - **Split pickle:** e.g. `ood_split_dedup_w_min_freq.pkl.gz` containing `X_train`, `X_test`, `Y_train`, … blocks with `mp_ids`.
 - **Base structures:** directory of `{mpid}.cif` files referenced by the pickle.
 - **Output root:** a writable directory (default is `<pickle_dir>/benchmark_data`).
 The scripts expect the layout created during step 1, so keep all steps pointed at the same root.

-The SLURM template `job_build_sc.sh` shows concrete NAIST paths (`/work/y-tomiya/...`); replace them with your own locations.

 ## 1. Build supercells (`1_build_supercells_from_pkl.py`)
 Generates ASE trajectory files for base and supercell structures plus metadata pickles per split and for the full dataset.